-The operations plan will usually have several common components that we’re going to look at, but bear in mind that your plan may have other areas you may need to include.
+The operations plan will usually have several common components that we’re going to look at.
+Bear in mind that your plan may have other areas you may need to include.

 Licenses and Permits

 These are a critical part of operationalizing a business.
-Your business entity will need to be registered so you can start your accounting process and, of course, deal with taxes.
+You will need to register your business entity so you can start your accounting process and, of course, deal with taxes.
 This is one of the less exciting components of running a business, but it’s necessary.
-The good news is that most licenses and permits that are required for a business are fairly easy to find, fill out and submit.
+The good news is that most required licenses and permits for a business are fairly easy to find, fill out and submit.

-What you’ll need varies from state to state, or even city and county, so don’t make assumptions that just because you need one thing for a business in one location that it’ll be the same for the next business.
-It’s also important to note the timelines will vary, so you need to build in time to ensure you have what you need in time for your business opening.
+What you’ll need varies from state to state, or even city and county.
+Don’t make assumptions that just because you need one thing for a business in one location that it’ll be the same for the next business.
+It’s also important to note the timelines will vary.
+You need to build in time to ensure you have what you need in time for your business opening.

 Your Team: Internal and External

 Now, you get to create an organizational chart for your business.
-The chart should include any positions that need to be filled in order to execute your daily operations.
+The chart should include any positions that need to fill in order to execute your daily operations.
 This includes both employees on your payroll and contractors to which you outsource work.

 Each position should have a brief description of the job along with the salary range.
-You also want to include why you need that particular role filled, and if you already have someone on deck to be hired for the role, share a little bit about who they are and why they’d be a great fit.
+You also want to include why you need to fill that particular role.
+If you already have someone on deck to hire for the role, share a little bit about who they are and why they’d be a great fit.